britishgas-engineering/ember-appointment-slots-pickers/README.md

 ### Filter the slots by time-range

 Some components (`slots-picker/pickadate`, `slots-picker/mobile` ) show the dates before the times, so in that case it can be very useful to add a capability for customers to filter the available dates by time-range.
-This is what our `slots-filter` / `slots-filter/ui` components do:
+This is what our `slots-filter` and `slots-filter/ui` components do:

 ```hbs
     {{#slots-filter